The 12 Traditions of AA: What They Mean

-The Traditions stress that every AA group must be responsible for its own governance – and a group can consist of any two or three alcoholics who want to form one.
+The 12 Traditions stress that every AA group must be responsible for its own governance and a group can consist of any two or three alcoholics who want to form one.
 Groups should confer and cooperate for the greater good of the organization, with its welfare always the primary consideration.

-What’s more, AA groups must always be supported by voluntary contributions from members and never charge for its services.
+What’s more, AA groups must always be supported by voluntary contributions from members and never charge for their services.
 This keeps the group free of outside influences and preserves the anonymity of its members.